TensorKnight/End-to-End-ML/README.md

 * **Input format**: JSON
 * **Output**: JSON response with predicted value

-Here's a bullet-point version of that concept for your README:

----

 ### 10.4 Feedback-Driven Model Improvement

 * Integrated a **user feedback mechanism** post-prediction to collect real-world inputs.